ronb12/Faith-Journal/PRIVACY_POLICY.md

 **Usage Data:**
 - Journal entries, prayer requests, and mood entries you create
 - Preferences and settings you configure
-- App usage patterns and interactions
+- App usage patterns and interactions (stored locally)

 **Device Information:**
-- Device type and operating system
+- Device type and operating system (for app functionality)
-- Unique device identifiers
+- Unique device identifiers (for iCloud syncing only)
-- App version and crash reports
+- App version and crash reports (stored locally)

+**Data Access:**
+- We do **NOT** have access to your iCloud data
+- We do **NOT** transmit your data to our servers
+- We do **NOT** use third-party analytics or advertising services
+- We do **NOT** share your data with third-party partners
+- All data remains under your control on your device and in your iCloud account

 ## 3. How We Use Your Information

-We use the information we collect to:
+Since we do not have access to your data stored in iCloud, all information you create is used **locally on your device** to:
 - Provide and maintain the App's functionality
-- Sync your data across your devices via iCloud
+- Sync your data across your devices via iCloud (Apple handles this)
-- Improve and personalize your experience
+- Personalize your experience within the App
 - Send you notifications (if you opt in)
-- Respond to your support requests
+- Respond to your support requests (only if you contact us directly)

+**We do NOT:**
+- Access your data from our servers
-- Analyze usage patterns to enhance the App
+- Analyze usage patterns remotely
+- Use your data for advertising or marketing
+- Share your data with third parties

 ## 4. Data Storage and iCloud

+**Data Storage:**
-Your data is stored locally on your device and synced to Apple's iCloud service when you enable iCloud sync.
+Your data is stored **locally on your device** first.
+When you enable iCloud sync, your data is synced to Apple's iCloud service.

-By using iCloud sync:
+**Important:** We do **NOT** collect or have access to your data according to Apple's App Store definition.
+The data you create:
+- Is stored locally on your device
+- May be synced to Apple's iCloud (if you enable it)
-- Your data is encrypted in transit and at rest
+- Is encrypted in transit and at rest
-- Your data is stored on Apple's servers
-- Your data is subject to Apple's iCloud Terms and Conditions
+- Is stored on Apple's servers (subject to Apple's iCloud Terms and Conditions)
-- You can disable iCloud sync at any time in your device settings
+- Can be disabled at any time in your device settings

-We do not have direct access to your iCloud data.
-Apple handles all iCloud storage and security.
+**We do NOT have access to your iCloud data.** Apple handles all iCloud storage and security.
+We cannot see, access, or retrieve your data from iCloud.

 ## 5. CloudKit and Public Data